switch to text-only version

 This is one of the most underrated puppy habits you can build, and one of the most overlooked.

 Get a small table — at a height comfortable for *you* to work standing up with your hands on the dog.
 A truck tailgate works great.
-The goal is simple: get the dog off the ground and accustom them to being handled while elevated.
+The goal is simple: get the dog off the ground and acclimate them to stand still and be handled any time you want.

 Dogs are less at ease off the ground than on it.
 That slight discomfort gives you an advantage early in training, and the table becomes a place associated with focused, calm handling.
 Your vet will thank you.
-The first time many puppies ever experience a raised surface is on the examination table — and it's a stressful, memorable experience.
-Yours won't have that problem.
+The first time many puppies ever experience a raised surface is on the vet’s examination table – and it's stressful.
+Your puppy won't have that problem.

 4. Put Your Hands Everywhere